Vortecsmaster/EA_BuidlNOW_Crowdfunding/crowdfunding_v02/protocol-design_v02.md

 ### TX 1 - Create a Campaing
 Inputs:
-  - Enough ADA to cover tx fees
+- Enough ADA to cover create campaign tx fees and claims (goal not reached) tx fees.
 Outputs:
-  -UTxO with Crowdfunding Campaing Information (CFdatum)
+- UTxO with Crowdfunding Campaing Information.

 Conditions:
 - There must be a datum that contains the campaing information.
--

 ### TX 2 - Cancel Campaign
 Inputs:
 - Tx fees
-  - UTxO with Crowdfunding Campaing Information (CFdatum) -to be consumed.
+- UTxO with Crowdfunding Campaing Information  -to be consumed.

 Outputs:
 - Any remaining value back to campaing creator.

 Conditions:
- - CFdatum.current_funds must be 0.
+- Datum.current_funds must be 0.
- - CFdatum.campaignId == Redeemer.campaignId
+- Datum.campaignId == Redeemer.campaignId
- - CFdatum.creator => Authorize transaction by signing it.
+- Datum.creator => Authorize transaction by signing it.

-### TX 3 - Support a Campaign
+#### TX 3 - Support a Campaign
 Inputs:
-  - UTxO with Crowdfunding Campaing Information (CFdatum).
+- UTxO with Crowdfunding Campaing Information.
-  - UTxO with Support Value + tx fees.
+- UTxO with Support Value + Tx fees.

 Outputs:
-  - UTxO with updated Crowdfunding Campaing Information (CFdatum)
+- UTxO with Crowdfunding Campaign Information
-  - UTxO with Support Value and corresponding CFdatum for support UTxO
+- UTxO with Support Value and corresponding datum for support UTxO
-  -

 Conditions:
-  - CFRedeemer include the supporter and amount.
+- Redeemer include the supporter and amount.
 - Support Value must be provided as input value among the non-script input UTxOs.
-  - CFDatum.current_funds must be equal to its input value plus the defined support value (CFredeemer.ammount).
+- Datum.current_funds must be equal to its input value plus the defined support value (CFredeemer.ammount).

-### TX 4 -
+### TX 4 - Claims - Goal reach
 Inputs:
+- UTxO with crowdfunding campaing information.
+- All UTxOs with Campaign Datum Id and backers support value.
--
+- UTxO with Tx fees

 Outputs:
-  -

-Conditions:
-  -
+- All value goes to crowdfunding campaign creator.

-### TX 5 -
+### TX 5 - Claims - Goal not reach
 Inputs:
 -

 Outputs:
 -

 Conditions:
 -